CodehanceHQ/Tutorials/rails/07 - 06 - SignUp Rspec Unit Test.md

 ### Step 2: Define the Test for the SignUp Mutation
 ```
-# Open the generated file `spec/requests/user_mutations_spec.rb` and replace with content:
+# Open the generated spec file and replace with content:

 require 'rails_helper'

-RSpec.describe 'UserMutations', type: :request do
+RSpec.describe "Auth::SignUp", type: :request do
   describe 'signUp mutation' do
     let(:query) do
       <<~GQL